 Post-production will have smaller fixes captured by the punch list, trash removal and the closure of all construction documentation.

-Every section has a row for any additional costs.
+Every section in the template has a row for any additional costs.
 Each section has a subtotal to tally those costs, with a grand total added up at the very bottom.
-With this format, you should be able to capture all your expenses and throughout the planning process hone your findings to as close to accurate as possible.
+With this construction estimate format, you should be able to capture all your expenses throughout the planning process.

 Once you’ve completed the construction estimate template, you need to make sure your budget sticks to it.
-That can be a problem if you’re not able to monitor and track your expenses in real-time.
-ProjectManager.com is a cloud-based software that gives you live data to make better decisions.
+That can be a problem if you’re not able to monitor and track your expenses in real time.
+ProjectManager is online project management software that gives you live data to make better decisions for your construction projects.

 Lenders, sponsors and other stakeholders are always breathing down your back, wanting to know if you’re progressing as planned.
 Once you set your budget and schedule on our online Gantt chart, just click a button and you’ve saved the baseline.
 This means you have a ruler to measure your project against your actual process and always can see if you’re on target or not.

-Our free construction estimate template is only one of dozens of free project management templates for Excel you can download on our site.
-If you’re looking for more construction-related templates, we cherry-picked a few and listed them below.
+Our free construction estimate template is only one of the dozens of free project management templates for Excel you can download on our site.
+We picked some of our construction templates below:

 To make sure everything has been done on your construction project to meet the expectations of your client as defined by the plan, you need a punch list.
 Our free punch list template helps you record any fixes or items that need to be finished so you can close the job and get paid.

-ProjectManager.com is an award-winning software that organizes your budget, teams, tasks and projects.
-Our cloud-based tool gives you real-time data to better lead your project to a successful end.
+ProjectManager is award-winning software that organizes your budget, teams, tasks and projects.
+Our online tool gives you real-time data to better lead your project to a successful end.
 See how we can help manage your costs, time and scope by taking this free 30-day trial today.